CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 * HTML Color Names

-You can paste [these color names](http://www.colors.commutercreative.com/grid/) into your CartoCSS or into a CartoDB wizard's color picker:
+You can paste [these color names](http://www.colors.commutercreative.com/grid/) into your CartoCSS or into a CARTO wizard's color picker:

 {% highlight css %}
 line-color: aquamarine;